 The larger a website becomes, the more important it is to have a meaningful structure.

-Each subpage should be accessible with a maximum of 2 clicks!
+Each sub-page should be accessible with a maximum of two clicks!

 After you’ve created the most important pages, they will need to be filled with content (text, images, videos, etc.).